pvasek/kudu-wiki/Customizing-deployments.md

     [config]
     project = WebProject/WebProject.csproj

-Or simply the folder that the project file is in, assuming there is only one. e.g.

-    [config]
-    project = WebProject

 ## Deploying a specific folder for a Node, PHP, or ASP.NET site

 If the folder you want to deploy is not the root of  the repository, you can specify which folder to deploy. e.g.